 The architect, Otto Wagner, designed various railway station buildings in his time.
 This 1899 one might be the most impressive, with its touch of imperial elegance.

 The pavilion served as a private station for the use of the emperor whenever he nipped out to his summer residence at Schönbrunn Palace.
-He rarely used it, though.
+He rarely used it, though, resulting in a poor ROI for the royal coffers.

 (More on the Hofpavillon)